-I’m a fan of traditional recipes but every now and then I prefer to do something my way.
-And my version of the popular Lebanese parsley salad tabbouleh (also written tabbouli, tabouli and tabouleh), uses far more cracked wheat than any Lebanese cook ever would – inspired by kısır, a bulgur salad I very much enjoyed in Turkey.
-My tabbouleh recipe makes a big bowl and you could halve it if you like, but it keeps so well in the fridge (for at least a week) that there doesn’t seem any point.
-Serve it with any grilled meat, in wraps or on its own as a healthy snack.
-For a more traditional Lebanese-style tabbouli, reduce the bulgur to between half and a quarter of a cup.
-See the video below for another delicious burghul dish.
+I’m a fan of traditional recipes but every now and then I prefer to do things my way.
+And I’ve always made tabouli with far more cracked wheat than any Lebanese cook ever would.
+Then I realised I wasn’t making tabouli, I was making the kisir I enjoyed so much in Turkey.
+Kisir (kısır in Turkish) is a bulgur salad very similar to tabouli, except with a lot more cracked wheat, which is just the way I like it!
+My recipe makes a big bowl – you could halve it if you like, but it keeps in the fridge for at least a week so there doesn’t seem much point.
+Serve this ‘Turkish tabouli’ with any grilled meat, in wraps or on its own as a healthy snack.
+Find a more traditional Lebanese-style tabouli recipe here and see the video below.

 Serves a crowd